-The Minneapolis Park & Recreation Board is developing a pivotal riverfront park in the St. Anthony Falls Historic District, the birthplace of the city.
-The mill remnants are part of a complex historic landscape that is being incorporated into an exciting and unique design featuring new buildings and vibrant open space.
-The mill ruins and partial deconstruction of the iconic Fuji Ya building require balance between new development and historic preservation opportunities.
+The Minneapolis Park & Recreation Board has developed a pivotal riverfront park in the St. Anthony Falls Historic District, the birthplace of the city.
+The mill remnants are part of a complex historic landscape that has been incorporated into an exciting and unique design featuring new buildings and vibrant open space.
+The mill ruins and partial deconstruction of the iconic Fuji Ya building required balance between new development and historic preservation opportunities.

 “I really appreciate all of your insight and suggestions.
 I am very glad we are working with your team on this!”